-68. To generate GM yeast, the expression cassettes carrying genes of interest will first be inserted into commercially available expression vector plasmids which will be multiplied in a suitable host.
+- 69. To generate GM yeast, the expression cassettes carrying genes of interest will first be inserted into commercially available expression vector plasmids which will be multiplied in a suitable host.
 The expression cassette will then be excised from the plasmid and the linearised cassette will be introduced into the yeast.
 P. pastoris will be stably transformed with the linearised cassette by homologous recombination using standard methods such as electroporation.
 Integration into the yeast genome will be via homologous recombination.
-These GMOs will be fully transformed and validated for integration of the expression cassette and for the absence of any unintegrated plasmid vector by the applicant's clients prior to their supply to the applicant.

-69. In addition to the transgenes for expression of bovine milk, egg white and spider silk fibre proteins, the expression cassette may also contain:

-- constitutive or inducible promoter (e.g., methanol inducible AOX1) to facilitate expression of introduced sequences; - antibiotic selectable marker gene that confers resistance to a specific antibiotic such as zeocin, hygromycin, geneticin/G418, or nourseothricin to enable positive selection for the GMO; - secretion signal peptide (e.g., alpha factor) to facilitate extracellular secretion of proteins into the supernatant; and - tags such as epitope or polyhistidine to detect and purify the recombinant proteins.
+These GM yeast will be fully transformed and validated for integration of the expression cassette and for the absence of any unintegrated plasmid vector by the applicant's clients prior to their supply to the applicant. - 70.
+In addition to the transgenes for expression of bovine milk, egg white and spider silk fibre proteins, the expression cassette may also contain: - constitutive or inducible promoter (e.g., methanol inducible AOX1) to facilitate expression of introduced sequences; - antibiotic selectable marker genes that confer resistance to specific antibiotics limited to zeocin, hygromycin, ampicillin, or kanamycin to enable positive selection for the GMO; - secretion signal peptide (e.g., alpha factor) to facilitate extracellular secretion of proteins into the supernatant; and - tags such as epitope or polyhistidine to detect and purify the recombinant proteins.

-70. The applicant has provided an example of an expression cassette coding for bovine β lactoglobulin protein of 275 amino acids with an approximate molecular weight of 30.4 kDa (Figure 4).
+71. The applicant has provided an example of an expression cassette coding for bovine β -lactoglobulin protein of 275 amino acids with an approximate molecular weight of 30.4 kDa (Figure 4).
 The expression cassette may contain the following genetic elements: